chhjel/HealthCheck/README.md

 Built in custom types:

 * `EndpointControlForwardedRequestResult`: Forwards request to a given url without blocking them.
+(Currently only for .Net Framework)
+* `EndpointControlContentResult`: Allows custom content on block, e.g. some json.
+* `EndpointControlRedirectResult`: Redirects to a given url on block.

 ---------